merchantprotocol/documentation/docs/05_Magento_v1/10_Advanced_Pricing/03_Currency.md

 Uncheck the appropriate Default check box if you need to overwrite any currency price.
 If the Default checkbox is marked then the currency price will be dynamically calculated according to currency rates (default behaviour of Magento).
 Recalculating by function may assist you in overwriting currency prices by the desired currency.
 Check Recalculate by checkbox and select the primary currency you want to use for recalculation.
 Once the primary currency is changed, other currency prices are updated depending on rates automatically.

-Now when a customer comes to your store and selects currency, he will see next:
+Now when a customer comes to your store and selects currency, he will see this next:

 ![Currency - Price - Products](advanced-pricing-currency-price-products-700x547.png)